isomerpages/moe-dunmansec/_sec-1-registration/Frequently Asked Questions (FAQs).md

 </tbody>
 </table>
 <h4>Transfer to Dunman Secondary School</h4>
 <p><strong>1.
-My child/ ward has accepted an offer for DSA, can he/ she apply a transfer to Dunman Secondary School?</strong>
+My child/ ward has accepted an offer for DSA, can he/ she apply for a transfer to Dunman Secondary School?</strong>
 </p>
 <p>Direct School Admission – Secondary (DSA-Sec) students are expected to
 honour their commitments to study in the allocated DSA-Sec school for the entire duration of the programme they are admitted to.</p>
 <p><strong>2.
 Can my child/ ward apply for a transfer due to medical reasons?</strong>
 </p>
-<p>Please contact the school’s general offer @ 6786 2668.
+<p>Please contact the school’s general office @ 6786 2668.
 For appeals that
-are based on medical reasons (serious medical conditions or sever physical impairments), please request through the posted school before 12pm on&nbsp;<strong>19 December 2024</strong>.</p>
+are based on medical reasons (serious medical conditions or severe physical impairments), please request through the posted school before 12:00 p.m. on&nbsp;<strong>19 December 2024</strong>.</p>
 <p>
 <br><strong>3.
 Can my child/ ward apply for a transfer to Dunman Secondary School due to any other non-medical reasons?</strong>
 </p>